Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 The Pinky Winky hydrangea is a flowering deciduous shrub that produces pink and white flower heads.
-You will notice it throughout the course of their blooming season, which is quite long, the flower has continued to change colors.
+You will notice it throughout the course of their blooming season, which is quite long, the flower has continued to change colours.
 The full name is called the hydrangea paniculata Pinky Winky which is also referred to as a panicle hydrangea.

 The name Pinky Winky was given to the plant by the breeder.
-This breeder came from Belgium and dedicated the shrub to his son who’s a big fan of the cartoon Teletubbies and from that the name Pinky Winky was born.
+This breeder came from Belgium and dedicated the shrub to his son who’s a big fan of the cartoon Teletubbies and from that, the name Pinky Winky was born.

 A panicle hydrangea

 As mentioned the Pinky Winky hydrangea is a panicle hydrangea.
 Panicle hydrangeas are called such because they have a main stem with many small stems that branch away from the main stem.
 And each of those stems contains flowers that connect back to the branching stem.
-So the Pinky Winky has a cone shaped flower head which is referred to as a panicle.
-The end of the panicles continue to grow longer and longer throughout the growing season and at the same time they produce more and more flowers along that additional length.
+So the Pinky Winky has a cone-shaped flower head which is referred to as a panicle.
+The end of the panicles continue to grow longer and longer throughout the growing season and at the same time, they produce more and more flowers along that additional length.
 Panicle hydrangeas on mass are considered to be the hardiest of the hydrangea species which is again, why it is recommended that this particular variety be selected by those who are new to gardening.

 Features of the Pinky Winky

-Unlike other varieties the Pinky Winky plant is far from finicky about it’s blooming.
+Unlike other varieties, the Pinky Winky plant is far from finicky about it’s blooming.
 It will undergo rainy spring Seasons, harsh Winters, even hot summer drought and still produce beautiful flowers.

 Blooms for new growth

-With this particular plant the hydrangea blooms are grown on new growth.
+With this particular plant, the hydrangea blooms are grown on new growth.
 This stands in contrast to many of the hydrangeas which produce buds on old growth.
 Why does this matter?
 Even if you cut the plant all the way down to the ground it will shoot up new growth and still produce those flowers on the new growth.
 This is something you have to be very careful of with other varieties but not with this one.